neon-mmd/websurfx/README.md

 # Features 🚀

 - 🎨 Make Websurfx uniquely yours with twelve color schemes provided by default.
 It also supports creation of custom themes and color schemes in a quick and easy way, so unleash your creativity!
+- 🚀 Easy to setup with docker or on bare metal with various installation/deployement options.
+- ⛔ Search filtering to filter search results based on four different levels.
+- 💾 Different caching levels focusing on reliability, speed and resiliancy.
 - 🔐 Fast, private, and secure
 - 🆓 100% free and open source
 - 💨 Ad-free and clean results